CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/http/soap/soapmessage.md

 ---
 title: "SoapMessage"
 linkTitle: "SoapMessage"
-description: "Used to represent a SOAP message."
+description: "Any data type that is used to represent a SOAP message."
 weight: 1
 ---